 A chart from about 1715 shows the trade winds and other known wind patterns throughout the world.
 National Maritime Museum, Greenwich, London.

 Why does the wind blow?
 The answer, surprisingly, has to do with the Sun.
 The equator receives much more sunlight than the poles and so is much warmer.
-Warm air at the equator rises and blows towards the poles while cooler air from the poles moves in below.
+Warm air at the equator rises and blows toward the poles while cooler air from the poles moves in below.
 But Earth's spin twists and deforms these air currents, producing small, consistent bands of wind that circle the planet.

 Global Wind Patterns